-Here are some clear steps that you can take when writing a sales pitch.
+Here are some straightforward steps to take when writing a sales pitch.

 Step 1 – Think about the product that you want to sell.

-When you begin writing a sales pitch, stop to think about the product that you are trying to drive demand for.
-This may be a very quick step to take as you may know exactly what product you want to sell.
+When you begin writing a sales pitch, stop to think about the product you are trying to drive demand for.
+This may be a very quick step to take, as you may already know exactly what product you want to sell.

 But there could be a scenario where you sell multiple products, and you might need to think about whether you want to create a pitch that sells all of your products, one product in particular, or you could group your products into different categories and have a pitch for a set of products.